qcooperative/website/content/blog/ogcapif.md

 Last year in 2019, a new protocol has been developped and named OGC API Features (commonly known as WFS3).
-With the purpose of having an up-to-date QGIS Server, the OSGeo have dedicated some funds to work on the implementation of this brand-new service.
-But we wanted to do it right, so the ambition was also to reach the OGC certification!
+With the purpose of having an up-to-date QGIS Server, the OSGeo have dedicated some funds to work on the implementation of this brand-new service, but we wanted to do it right, so the ambition was also to reach the OGC certification!

 However, this new protocol gets rid of the XML specification to use the OpenAPI